cilium/cilium/Documentation/architecture.rst

   security behavior appropriate for each container.

 * Compiles the BPF programs to bytecode using `clang/LLVM
-  <https://clang.llvm.org/>`_ and passes them to the Linux kernel to run at for
+  <https://clang.llvm.org/>`_ and passes them to the Linux kernel to run for
   all packets in / out of the container's virtual ethernet device(s).